afaryy/aws-cli/README.md

 # Overview

 * [The AWS Command Line Interface(CLI)](https://aws.amazon.com/cli/) is a unified tool to manage your AWS services.
-* These files are about how to control multiple AWS services from the command line and automate them through scripts.
+* These files are my practices about how to control multiple AWS services from the command line and automate them through scripts.